tsackton/taelgarverse/docs/gazetteer/northwest-coast/northern-provinces/voltara/the-wandering-toad.md

 </div>

-A small, welcoming inn just inside the city walls of [Voltara](<voltara.md>).
-Known for wild game, mushrooms, and ale, and run by the unusually large halfling [Finoc Small](<../../../../people/halflings/finoc-small.md>).
+The Wandering Toad is a small but welcoming and friendly inn just inside the city walls of [Voltara](<voltara.md>).
+Run by the unusually large halfling [Finoc Small](<../../../../people/halflings/finoc-small.md>), it is known for wild game, mushrooms, and good ale.